marytanaelwriter/marytanaelwriter/README.md

 Sadly, the role wasn't a good fit for me, which is why I'm actively seeking opportunities right now.

-However, finding even an entry-level role can be challenging if you don't have a technical background.
+However, finding even an entry-level Technical Writer position can be challenging if you don't have a technical background.
 To address that gap, I decided to create a tech writing portfolio and beef up my tech knowledge (both are still ongoing!).

 Along the way, I somehow discovered a new hobby—coding.
 I've always wanted to learn a programming language.
 It seems like now's as good a time as any.